Langley Research Center (LRC)

 Climate and atmospheric scientists at Langley study the atmosphere to understand the conditions that aircraft and spacecraft fly through, and to improve our understanding of climate and its impact.
 Langley aeronautic engineers work to make planes safer, quieter and more efficient.
 Additionally, Langley engineers analyze materials and structures intended for space flight, as well as design future supersonic and hypersonic aircraft.

 Langley also hosts many visitors each year at the Virginia Air & Space Center.
-The Air & Space Center holds more than 30 historic aircraft and exhibits on the history of human flight, space flight artifacts, and aerospace simulators.
-The museum and IMAX theater are open year round.
+The Air & Space Center holds more than 30 historic aircraft, space flight artifacts, and a hands-on space exploration gallery.